openagenticai/openagentic/examples/README.md

 - Performance monitoring and statistics

 ### 4. **File Generation & Storage**
-- Image generation with DALL-E
+- Image generation with OpenAI
 - Audio generation with ElevenLabs
 - Video generation with Google Veo
 - S3 upload and storage management